openaq/aqi-hub/docs/indices/south-korea.md

 ```
 _Note_: Adapted from "Introduction to the CAI" (n.d.), [https://www.airkorea.or.kr/eng/khaiInfo?pMENU_NO=166](https://www.airkorea.or.kr/eng/khaiInfo?pMENU_NO=166)[^1].
 Accessed 26 July 2024.

+The following piecewise linear function is used to calculate each pollutant sub-index:
 ```js
 import {piecewiseLatexDoc} from '../components/piecewise.js';
 ```